Subhamaym06/IC-Verifier/README.md

 |----------------|------------------|
 | 1 – 8         | 2 - 9         |

-> Pin 2 of Arduino connects to Pin 1 of the Keypad, Pin 3 to Pin 2, and so on up to Pin 9 → Pin 8.
+> Pin 1 of Keypad connects to Pin 2 of the Arduino , Pin 2 to Pin 3, and so on up to Pin 8 → Pin 9.

 ---